MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 ### Can I use this option for data operations I perform within a plug-in?

-Yes.
+Yes, But only when the plug-in is running in the context of a user who has the `prvByPassPlugins` privilege.
 For the Organization Service, set the optional `BypassCustomPluginExecution` parameter on the class derived from [OrganizationRequest Class](/dotnet/api/microsoft.xrm.sdk.organizationrequest).
+You cannot use the CrmServiceClient in a plug-in.

 ## See also